deepanshs/csdmpy/docs/getting_started.rst

 We have put together a set of guidelines for importing the `csdmpy` package and related methods and attributes.
-We encourage the users to follow these guidelines to promote consistency amongst others.
+We encourage the users to follow these guidelines to promote consistency, amongst others.
 Import the package using

 .. doctest::